Pet Emergency First Aid: What Every Owner Should Know

 CPR Basics for Dogs and Cats

-Cardiopulmonary resuscitation (CPR) for pets should be performed only when a pet is unresponsive, not breathing, and has no detectable heartbeat.
-The American Red Cross has developed pet CPR guidelines, and veterinary organizations including the Reassessment Campaign on Veterinary Resuscitation (RECOVER) have published evidence-based protocols for veterinary CPR.
-However, it is important to note that even with proper CPR, survival rates for out-of-hospital cardiac arrest in pets are low.
-CPR is a bridge to professional veterinary care, not a definitive treatment.
+CPR for pets should only be attempted when a pet is unresponsive, not breathing, and has no detectable heartbeat.
+The American Red Cross and the Reassessment Campaign on Veterinary Resuscitation (RECOVER) have both published protocols.
+Even with correct technique, survival rates for out-of-hospital cardiac arrest in pets are low—CPR is a bridge to professional care, not a cure.

 At a high level, pet CPR follows the same basic sequence as human CPR: check for responsiveness, establish an airway, provide rescue breaths, and perform chest compressions.
 For dogs, chest compressions are performed with the animal lying on its right side.
 The compression point and hand placement vary by the size and body shape of the dog.
 For barrel-chested breeds, compressions are delivered directly over the widest point of the chest.
 For deep-chested breeds, compressions target the highest point of the chest wall.
 For small dogs and cats, one-handed or even two-finger compressions may be appropriate.
 The compression rate should be 100 to 120 compressions per minute, with a compression depth of approximately one-third to one-half the width of the chest.
 Rescue breaths are given by closing the animal's mouth, sealing your mouth over the nose, and delivering a breath until the chest visibly rises.